acid-design-lab/DataCon24/README.md

    d) <strong> Hybrid algorithm </strong> is the most optimal choice, since simple classification/regression models can be "inversed" using evolutionary algorithms.
 Moreover, results obtained by simpler models can be reused by more complex to compensate for insufficient data.

-   <h4> <ins> 2.
-Create a database. </ins> Process datasets, look for more data, merge it, clean, and unify, create a database with DBMS. </h4>
+   <h4> <ins>2.
+Create a database</ins>.
+Process datasets, look for more data, merge it, clean, and unify, create a database with DBMS. </h4>

    - study the organization of data in the datasets
    - search for additional data (high throughput screening studies, review papers, databases, datasets etc.)